laserpilot/Installation_Up_4evr/README.md

 ---------------------------

 There are a couple ways to make sure your application starts up and stays up, and some methods offer some more customizability than the Login Items approach covered above.
-My personal preference is to use Launch Agents because it's the simplest method, has some good options, and its really the intended use case for them.
+My personal preference is to use Launch Agents because it's the simplest method, has some good options, and it's really the intended use case for them.
 Also - these methods should not be combined, otherwise you run the risk of having the OS open two versions of your app and slowing everything down.

 Coming up we'll discuss making a Launch Agents plist file yourself, or you can use a third party helper application to make them for you.
 An alternative to Launch Agents is to use a cronjob (a system job that runs on a schedule) and pair that with a shell script - we'll discuss that as well.